 Frequency Frequency.
 Carrier frequency of the signal received.
-Value range: 0-9 formed.

-Slot pair Duplex Slot pair used (0-11)

-Time slot for the reception channel on which the measurement was perally displayed.

-Note: during transition to the connection status, the value 15 is occasionis displayed in hexadecimal format.
+Value range: 0-9 Slot pair Duplex Slot pair used (0-11) Time slot for the reception channel on which the measurement was per- formed.
+Note: during transition to the connection status, the value 15 is occasionally displayed.
+RPN RPN (Radio Fixed Part Number) Identifier for the base station to which the handset is connected.
+The value is displayed in hexadecimal format.
+Vauuuillfinal detailed information on avaluating the measurement results in the Defining

-RPN (Radio Fixed Part Number)

-Identifier for the base station to which the handset is connected.
-The value